ember-learn/ember-blog/source/2019-06-21-the-ember-times-issue-103.md

 ## [Thank You for Participating in #EmberJS2019! 🎉](https://blog.emberjs.com/2019/05/20/ember-2019-roadmap-call-for-posts.html)

-Over the last few weeks, we saw [55 blog posts, GitHub Gists, and tweets](https://github.com/abhilashlr/emberjs2019-posts) that thoughtfully described how Ember can continue to innovate in 2019.
+Over the last few weeks, we saw [55 blog posts, GitHub Gists, and tweets](https://github.com/abhilashlr/emberjs2019-posts) that described how Ember can continue to innovate in 2019.
 We thank everyone for participating, by writing a post, replying to one, and discussing it online or on podcast.
 Please feel free to continue to write your #EmberJS2019 post even after the deadline. 💖

 Highlights from this week: